-"I wouldn't be here if it weren't for Detroit Lake . . .
-My mother, who was a nurse and going to school I think in North Dakota, came for vacation one summer day in August.
-My dad was getting his hair cut up at a building on the north side, and saw her come to town, and just knew that she was the woman he was going to marry.
+"I'm Carol McCarthy from Detroit Lakes.
+I work in latent broadcasting in news, but my story about water, I wouldn't be here probably if weren't for Detroit Lake, or our wonderful lakes, because my mother, who was a nurse going to school in I think it was North Dakota came for vacation one summer day in August.
+My dad was getting his hair cut at a building up on the north side and saw her come to town.
+Just knew she was the woman that he was going to marry.

 As things progressed, it was a weekend and there was a dance at the pavilion on Detroit Lake that night, and of course, my dad was very shy, so he noticed that my mom- he could have been a stalker back in that day, but they didn't have stalking back them.
 Anyway, he was looking in the window at the dance and he saw this beautiful woman in the pavilion, it was a ten cent dance.
 So he went in and asked her to dance.
 They danced all night long and said their goodbyes.

 The next morning, she and I believe her sister and another friend, who were all going to nursing school, they'd come in on the bus.
 She rented a boat from Clem's Marina and they were out sitting in the middle of the lake reading their paper, their Sunday paper.
 Low and behold, my dad comes rowing in his boat.
 He lived in Deadshot Bay, which was a good trek, so he had to go under a long bridge into big Detroit Lake, and row into little Detroit Lake, so it took him probably a good hour or so.
 My dad was a strong man, but it took him a while to get there.
 He rowed in, and he rowed up to their boat, and said, "I'd like to date you," I don't know how they did it, they didn't have cell phones back then.
 This was back in the 1940s.